sonofmom/freebsd_ton_guide/freebsd_ton_fullnode_config.md

 Change into your home directory and execute:
 > /usr/local/opt/ton/bin/generate-random-id --mode keys --name acme

-This comand will output a single line with two strings, it will look identical to: `F20F63AFEF12926D0B0A023C8AA8217BDFF731E60EEE236D3D21C535E7F88F9C 8g9jr+8Skm0LCgI8iqghe9/3MeYO7iNtPSHFNef4j5w=` but of course your strings will be different.
+This comand will output a single line with two strings, it will look something like:
+> `F20F63AFEF12926D0B0A023C8AA8217BDFF731E60EEE236D3D21C535E7F88F9C 8g9jr+8Skm0LCgI8iqghe9/3MeYO7iNtPSHFNef4j5w=`

+but of course your strings will be different.

 The first string `F20F63AFEF12926D0B0A023C8AA8217BDFF731E60EEE236D3D21C535E7F88F9C` is *Hex public key representation*, second string `8g9jr+8Skm0LCgI8iqghe9/3MeYO7iNtPSHFNef4j5w=` is *Base64 public key representation*. **Please record this information as we will need it later**